sunny-aguilar/python-dsa/educative/class-01/notes.md

 it takes to solve a given problem.
 Faster is better.<br />
 - Another aspect to consider is the amount of memory required to solve an algorithm.
 Less<br />
 memory used is better.
+The goals of an algorithm are:
+- always correct
+- always terminates

 ### How Do We Compare Execution Time?